Every time I think about my trip in Tibet, I smile and my heart melts.

 7 October 2005

 P.S.
-When I check the photos of YHA in Lhasa now, it looks so new, modern and different.
+When I check the photos of YHA in Lhasa now in 2020, it looks so new, modern and different.
 If I go there now, I may not be able to recognize it.

 If you like this post or have been inspired by my previous posts, feel free to buy me a drink by scanning the QR code below.
 I am happy with any amount.
 Thank you.